 Healthy Grandfamilies is a free initiative led by West Virginia State University to provide information and resources to grandparents who are raising one or more grandchildren.
+The program is funded by the United States Department of Agriculture’s National Institute of Food and Agriculture.
 Designed as a series of nine discussion sessions and follow-up services, Healthy Grandfamilies is taught by an education professional with more than 40 years of experience who also happens to be the product of a grandfamily.

 Each session provides valuable resources along with childcare for attendees and refreshments.
 Upon completion of the program, participants will receive a certificate of completion, a gift card and three months of follow-up services with a Licensed Social Worker.

 • Communication: When no one talks and everyone texts

 • Technology & Social Media: The dangers, pitfalls & plusses

 • Nutrition: Balancing diets when everyone is “on the go”

 • Legal Issues & Documents: Getting past all the legal issues to learn “who is really in charge”